 The West is pushing countries like Turkey and Russia eastwards towards China.

-Democracy will make it harder to resolve social struggles and make reforms, compared to semi-authoritarian governments that act as service organizations, like Singapore.
+Democracy has made it harder to resolve social struggles and make reforms, compared to benevolent, semi-authoritarian governments that act as service organizations, like Singapore.

 Countries in Asia have a plan and direction.
 The West has to get its houses in order.